-Diagnosis is by finding eggs in the feces.
-Ultrasonography, CT, MRI, cholangiography, or ERCP may show biliary tract abnormalities.
+Diagnosis of opisthorchiasis is by finding eggs in the feces.
+Ultrasonography, CT, MRI, cholangiography, or endoscopic retrograde cholangiopancreatography (ERCP) may show biliary tract abnormalities.

-Praziquantel 25 mg/kg po tid for 2 days is the treatment of choice.
+Praziquantel 25 mg/kg orally 3 times a day for 2 days

 Infection can be prevented by cooking freshwater fish.

 1. Xia J, Jiang SC, Peng HJ: Association between liver fluke infection and hepatobiliary pathological changes: A systematic review and meta-analysis.
 PLoS One 10 (7):e0132673, 2015. doi: 10.1371/journal.pone.0132673. eCollection 2015.

 2. Psevdos G, Ford FM, Hong S-T: Screening US Vietnam veterans for liver fluke exposure 5 decades after the end of the war.
 Infectious Diseases in Clinical Practice 26(4):208–210, 2018. doi: 10.1097/IPC.0000000000000611.